 To reduce your PCI compliance obligations, you can choose a merchant services provider that offers a hosted checkout page.
 This option simplifies PCI compliance but requires customers to (temporarily) leave your site to complete the checkout process.
 Hosted payment pages are popular with small eCommerce businesses that often don’t have the resources to tackle the additional PCI compliance burden that comes with a fully self-hosted website.

-If you want to safely store your returning customers’ credit card information so they don’t need to type it in every time they place an order, you’ll need to have a PCI-compliant vault (often called a customer information manager).
-Today, most of the leading payment gateways on the market offer this service as a standard feature.
+If you want to safely store your returning customers’ credit card information, so they don’t need to type it in every time they place an order, you’ll need to have a PCI-compliant vault.
+Today, most of the leading POS systems on the market offer this service as a standard feature.

 You can also accept payments using invoices.
 If you send an invoice through a PCI-compliant payment processor, the provider can generate a “pay now” link for you.
 Your customer then completes the transaction via a secure domain, requiring no extra work on your part.
 You don’t need a website of your own, because the invoice software links to a site hosted by your payment processor.